daresan/daresan.github.io/README.md

 ## @magic-examples/example

-This is a simple example app that show some of the [@magic](https://github.com/magic) features.
+This is a simple example app that show some of the [@magic](https://github.com/magic) features!

 visit the [@magic-examples](https://github.com/magic-examples)
 github organization to see other examples